JustDoom/JustAnimations/README.md

 This one is good for smaller animations or servers with lots of ram but not so much CPU power

+## Animation load types

+There are two animation load types. ram and file.
+File loads the animation frames from the file each time it is played. and ram loads it from ram each time it is played.

+Ram is good for smaller animations and file is good for bigger animations.

 ## API

 ### Installation